timelyportfolio/rChartsExtra/d3pie/index.md

 ### R Sort

 You might notice that the colors don't look right.
 The reason why is that Scala, Smalltalk, and PHP have the same values.
-Like with the colors, we can let R do the sorting for us.
+Just like we did with the colors, we can let R do the sorting for us.

 ```r